sameesin/CLEMEA-AWS-WORKSHOP/README.md

 1. Navigate to the AWS_Workshop_Code folder and move to the Development folder
 2. Most of the values in the terraform.tf file are added already and need no change
-3. Run command terraform init
+3. Run command `terraform init`
-4. Run command terraform plan –out awslab
+4. Run command `terraform plan –out awslab`
-5. Run command terraform apply awslab
+5. Run command `terraform apply awslab`
 6. Verify the resources are created by the script as expected on the terminal.
-On AWS console it will look like this.

 ## Task 3: Deploy the Application